ameyakarve/Icarus/README.md

 ### set

 This method is used to add or change a property of the Model.
-It takes two arguements, the `key` and the `value` of the new data.
+It takes two arguments, the `key` and the `value` of the new data.

 ```javascript
 /*global define*/